Dementia and TV: Are They Linked?

 I learned of the World Trade Center disaster once inside the school, and was heartbroken and sickened like the rest of the nation.
 Sadly, I realized these innocent little children had watched the news clips at home without a full understanding of what they were seeing.
 There was no time for explanations, so they’d come to school unable to comprehend the situation.

 Each time they watched the news videos–which were continuously being reshown–they believed a new plane was flying into a new building and killing a new group of people.
+It was overwhelming for them.
+They couldn’t understand what was actually happening.

 A similar thing happens to someone with dementia–the ability to process such an event is difficult at best.
 But when taken out of context, horrific news only confuses and disturbs, and often all attempts on your part to explain the facts fall on deaf ears.